filago/filago.github.io/_posts/2022-02-27-prusa-preheat-file.md

 170 and 75C are pretty good temps for my i3 MK3.
 The nozzle won't drool much, and when the print is launched both bed and nozzle will reach the final temps at about the same time.

-Of course, preheat temps could be set directly through the Prusa menu, but I find it easier and faster to "print" a file from the SD card instead.
+Of course, preheat temps can be set directly through the Prusa menu, but I find it easier and faster to print a file from the SD card instead.

-## Other files using the same idea
+### Other files using the same idea

 #### Nozzle heat 230C.gcode (for nozzle cleaning or filament changes)
 ````